Montana-Media-Arts/webDesignFall2024/_docs/topic-10/09-find-fonts/05-page.md

 When importing a font with `@font-face`, there are two additional properties that can be set, `font-weight: ` and `font-style: `.
 Setting these during font import makes them available to the browser.

-To use the font, then simply specify the weight and/or style in the CSS element rule, matching what you specified during font import.
+Then, to use the font, simply specify the weight and/or style in the CSS element rule, matching what you specified during font import.